What is Human Population?

 The term human population simply would be the number of people thriving in a specific area which could range from a village to the world usually.
 Additionally, the term is used to describe the inhabitants also but in most cases, the term would mean numbers.

-The present population explosion had its origin from the time of the industrial revolution and the half of the present population happened since 1950.
-The majority of the world populations are coming from the developing countries.
-The migration levels in Europe and Japan has reduced the population considerably.
+The migration levels in Europe and Japan have reduced the population considerably.
 However, the immigration of larger families at higher levels has contributed to the growth of the population in developed countries like Australia, Canada, and the United States.

-As per the arguments of renowned biologists around the world, the rise of the population around the planet has a detrimental impact on forests, cropland, freshwater, fisheries and so on at a larger scale.
-Another group of social scientists and economists, on the contrary, argue that the hike in population would turn as an asset in the form of human resources and create wealth.
+As per the arguments of renowned biologists around the world, the rise in population around the planet has a detrimental impact on forests, cropland, freshwater, fisheries and so on at a larger scale.
+Another group of social scientists and economists, on the contrary, argues that the hike in population would turn as an asset in the form of human resources and create wealth.
 But from our observation, it has more negative impacts than positive ones on the community and ecosystem

 Thus, it could be concluded that the human population has its own merits and demerits as such depending upon the perspective of the persons assessing the same.

 To know more about Human Population, keep visiting BYJU’S website or download BYJU’S app for further reference.